cozy/cozy-docs/src/documents/host/manage.html.md

 #### Application update

-To update a single application, you can run the following command on your targe server.
+To update a single application, you can run the following command on your target server.

 ```bash